Deepak42074/vsdsram_sky130/README.md

 ![](https://github.com/Deepak42074/VSD_SRAM/blob/main/SimulationWaveforms/Prelayout/Holdsnm.png)

-On drawing the square of largest size in the two lobes we get Hold SNM = 0.71V
+On drawing the square of largest size in the two lobes we get below value.
+Hold SNM = 0.71V

 **2. Read SNM**

-Read SNM is used to measure read ability which is the ability to prevent the sram cell to flip the stored value while reading the stored value
+Read SNM is used to measure read ability which is the ability to prevent the sram cell to flip the stored value while reading the stored value.

 **Circuit Diagram :**

 ![](https://github.com/Deepak42074/VSD_SRAM/blob/main/CircuitDiagrams/Readsnm.png)